MohitSahgal/MohitSahgal/README.md

-# Hi there, I'm Mohi Sahgal 👋
+# Hi there, I'm Mohit Sahgal 👋

 I'm an AI Engineer passionate about **Artificial Intelligence**, **Machine Learning**, **Deep Learning**, and **IoT** (Internet of Things).
 I specialize in building intelligent systems, natural language processing models, and integrating AI with IoT devices.